GildedSound/Quadify/README.md

 Now, AirPlay switches elegantly, and when streaming from an iOS device, is stable. macOS devices are generally fine, but streaming has more quirks, including missing metadata in some cases.

-Think of your iOS device as a fully featured remote for online content, and Quadify as your 'now playing' display.
-All you do is select your Quadify streamer.
+Think of your iOS device as a fully featured remote for online content, and Quadify as your 'now playing' display, and output to your hifi in CD quality audio.

 NOTE: BUTTON MATRIX IS FULLY DISABLED IN THIS BUILD!
 I will reinstate it in the next revision.